Don (2022 film): Filming

 KPR Institute of Engineering and Technology, where integral portions of the film were shot.

 Principal photography began on 11 February 2021 at Coimbatore.
 A launch event for the film took place in Chennai followed by a traditional pooja ceremony, which saw the presence of the film's cast and crew in entirety.
-Major portions of the film is scheduled to take place at KPR Institute of Engineering and Technology, located in the suburbs of Coimbatore, with the film is scheduled to be wrapped in a single stretch of 40 days, with more than 20–25 days were allotted for two schedules each.
+Major portions of the film were scheduled to take place at KPR Institute of Engineering and Technology, located in the suburbs of Coimbatore, with the film scheduled to be wrapped in a single stretch of 40 days, with more than 20–25 days were allotted for two schedules each.
 This schedule started on 15 February and ended on 15 March, which was filmed within 28 days.
 The team then moved to Chennai, to begin the second filming schedule on 22 March which was completed within 25 days.
 A song titled "Jalabulajangu" was filmed at the outskirts of Chennai, during this schedule.
 Choreography performed by Shobi, the actor danced to the track in one leg, similar to the moves that Vijay did in "Valayappatti Thavile" from Azhagiya Tamil Magan (2007), also choreographed by Shobi.

 The team intended to start the next schedule of filming, but was halted on late-April 2021 due to the rise in COVID-19 cases in Tamil Nadu.
 The second schedule began on 15 July 2021 with scenes were mostly in Chennai and its surrounding areas.
 Additional campus scenes were filmed in Hindustan Institute of Technology and Science in Chennai.
 With the schedule being wrapped in 24 days, the team headed to Pollachi and Udumalaipettai, to progress the shoot further on 10 August.
 During filming, the first day shoot was halted after large number of locals gathered at the shooting spot, and the crew did not receive permission from the authorities, since the location is close to the forest boundary.
 The team were fined ₹19,400 for shooting without permission and overcrowding.
 In September 2021, the team had completed this schedule and headed to Agra for a song shoot at the Taj Mahal.
 In October 2021, S. J. Suryah completed all the portions for the film.
 By then, Sivakarthikeyan had completed shooting for the film, except for one song.
 After the completion of that track, filming wrapped on 10 December 2021.